jonathanrainer/community-wg/agendas/2025/06-Jun/12-community-working-group-june-2025.md

 1. Determine volunteers for note taking (1m, Host)
 1. Review agenda (2m, Host)
 1. Check for [ready for review agenda items](https://github.com/graphql/community-wg/issues?q=is%3Aissue+is%3Aopen+label%3A%22Ready+for+review+%F0%9F%99%8C%22+sort%3Aupdated-desc) (5m, Host)
-2. Guidance sought: What are the next steps to launch the Ambassadors Program?
+1. Guidance sought: What are the next steps to launch the Ambassadors Program?
 (Jem)
+1. Latest updates on the new graphql.org design and GraphQL Conf website (10m, Uri)
+1. Some callouts for feedback (graphql-js docs, AI content, GraphiQL latest versions) (5m, Uri)
+2. Thoughts about collaborating with API Days Paris (10m, Uri)